 In reality that's probably been your hiring process - using resume stats as a proxy for ability.
 Now you'll have an empirical set of measures on which to rely to dramatically reduce errors in your hiring process.

-To realize the full range of benefits - particularly to make your process more efficient - you have to use a predictive sales skills assessment test (vs. personality or behavioral screening) early in the process and consistently.
+To realize the full range of benefits - particularly to make your process more efficient - you have to use a predictive sales candidate skills assessment (vs. personality or behavioral screening) early in the process and consistently.
 Here are several reasons:

 1. You must screen everyone - too often companies try to conserve per/assessment expenditures and wait to screen candidates until they think they're likely hires.
 Select an assessment that provides unlimited screenings and efficient processing.
 Work it into automation behind your postings.